Prestonpans: Industry

 Salt panning was a very important industry in the early history of Prestonpans.
 By the beginning of the fifteenth century there were 10 salt works belonging to the town capable of producing between 800 and 900 bushels of salt per week.
 However, Prestonpans was not a one-industry town, and many other industries flourished in Prestonpans and contributed towards the town's growth.
 The discovery and mining of coal by the Newbattle monks in the early thirteenth century was arguably the first instance of coal mining in Britain.
 The mining of coal in Prestonpans began in the year 1210, and continued for centuries.

 Prestonpans at one point, had many breweries, all of which have now closed.
 The oldest brewery in Prestonpans belonged to the Fowler family and was built in 1720.
 The Fowlers obtained it in 1774 and it was in production into the 20th century.
 There was also a soap works in the town known as James Mellis and Co.

 The town was served, for several hundred years, by the harbour at nearby Prestongrange, known as Morrison's Haven or "Acheson's Haven".
 Fishing boats sailed from the harbour and herring was the most important catch.
-The harvesting of oysters was a lucrative industry up to the early twentieth century.
+The harvesting of oysters was a lucrative industry up to the early twentieth century.The Annual Reports of the Fishery Board for Scotland provide an insight into the decline of fishing in Prestonpans in the years before the First World War.